albunus/Awwards/README.md

 ### Home page
 A user is required to register and login to the application.
 Upon successful authentication the user is redirected to home page where all projects posted by different users is displayed.
 *****
+### User Profile
+Every user registered in the application has profile associated with their account.
+Profile contains personal details and projects posted by that particular user.
+*****